 1. Age/shelf life

-As a general rule, full flavoured craft beers should be consumed within about three months of the date they are bottled, if you want them to taste their absolute best.
+As a general rule, full flavoured craft beers should be consumed as fresh as possible.
 This is particularly the case when it comes to hoppy beers such as IPA’s.
 There are exceptions of course for beers that are brewed to get better with age like some Belgian beers and darker beers, but for the most part, the beer you are buying to drink will be much better if it’s been brewed recently.

 Going by the ‘best before’ date can be a mistake.
 The best before date can be up to a year from the time of brewing in some cases (breweries choose what it is).
-It’s unlikely you’ll fall ill if you drink a beer that’s close to (or even beyond) it’s best before date.
+It’s unlikely you’ll fall ill if you drink a beer that’s close to or even beyond its best before date.
 However depending on how the beer has been handled, it’s probably not going to taste very good.
 Best before dates are put in place because of food standards, they aren’t a good indication of how the product will taste.

 There’s a few hard and fast rules here.
 Beer doesn’t react well to hot temperatures, so never leave it in a hot storage space or sitting out in the sun for any length of time.
 This is universal, regardless of whether the beer comes in a can, bottle or keg.
 Light in particular can destroy the flavours in beer almost instantly.
 Don’t ever leave beer in the sun (more on that below).

 As well as hot temperatures, beer also doesn’t react well to bright or intense light.
-Leaving a six pack on a sunny shelf in a hot room in the middle of summer is a recipe for ending up with ‘skunky’ tasting beer.
-This is a term used to describe ‘lightstruck’ beer which ends up with a musky smell and sulphurous taste, like something given off by a skunk..not good!
-This is caused by a chemical reaction when ultraviolet light reacts with bitter hops compounds.
+Leaving a 4 pack on a sunny shelf in a hot room in the middle of summer is a recipe for ending up with ‘skunky’ tasting beer.
+This is a term used to describe ‘lightstruck’ beer which ends up with a musky smell and sulphurous taste, like something given off by a skunk.. not good!
+This is caused by a chemical reaction when ultraviolet light reacts with bitter hop compounds.
 And it doesn’t take long to happen either.

 Light is the enemy of beer, regardless of temperature.
 Beer stored in a fridge but under halogen lights will still go skunky after a while, regardless of the fact that it’s being stored at the correct temperature.

 Beer in kegs, cartons and cans are safest.
-Beer in bottles is most susceptible to skunking, especially beer in clear bottles…hello Corona!
+Beer in bottles is most susceptible to skunking, especially beer in clear bottles.
 Or in the words of Govs: “you never find good beer in clear bottles, it just doesn’t exist!”
 Brown bottles are best for filtering out uv light, followed by green bottles.
 But for us, cans always win.